Skip to main content

 RETURN n

-You should see a No results match your criteria message confirming that the nodes have been deleted.
+You should see a No results match your criteria message confirming that all nodes from the EXBase source have been deleted.

 Troubleshooting